apegraduate8/jquery-hw/README.md

 Where are the files?
 Where are the files?!?!
 No files.

-You're going to get some more experience creating your file structure and initializing all your files, creating a server, adding middleware, and using ajax to save data to a database!
+You're going to get some more experience creating your file structure and initializing all your files, creating a server, adding middleware, and using fetch!

 Treat this as a mini-project!
 Do some planning beforehand, review your code from today, and ask as many questions as you can about features, requirements, etc.